f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 #.
 Review the remaining parameters (any questions)

-Test the Security Server load balancing using both VMware View client and browser access methods
+Test the UAG Server load balancing using both VMware View client and browser access methods
 ------------------------------------------------------------------------------------------------

 #.
 From "home-pc"